-Although the Adelphi terraces had been a near disaster for the architect they set new standards in urban housing, for it was the first development in which houses were conceived as a single architectural composition, striking the eye at first glance from afar as a single Italian palazzo rather than a separate series of houses.
+Designs for decorations for interiors from Robert Adam's Works in Architecture (1773-78).
+Strong architectural forms are set off by delicacy of line combined with the houses were conceived as a single architectural composition, striking the eye at first glance from afar as a single Italian palazzo rather than a separate series of houses.
 All over Britain squares, crescents and terraces arose in the new neo-classical manner, designed by far lesser architects or just put up by jobbing property speculators from pattern books which spread the style across country and down the social scale.
 In the 1760s Edinburgh New Town arose, and in the fashionable spa resort of Bath the earlier speculative building by John Wood of Queen Square and the Circus (begun 1754) reached a climax in Royal Crescent (1767-1775).
 With its monumental sweeping curve this became the model for every grandiose housing project for over half-acentury.
 In London Bedford Square (completed 1783) scaled new heights of elegance as each side of the square assumed the mantle of a palace façade.
 What set these town houses apart from their European counterparts was that they were vertical and that however modest the façades, orders and other items from the repertory of the Adam style of decoration were used in order to give both emphasis and a sense of movement.
 The result was a style of house unequivocally British.